1. Monet’s Gardens, Giverny, France

 4. Keukenhof, Lisse, Netherlands

-Keukenhof is a true paradise, holding the title of the world’s largest flower garden.
-To be precise, there are over 7 million flower bulbs in this lush garden!
-Located just outside of Amsterdam and winding through trees and creeks, the Keukenhof Gardens are truly like something out of a fairytale book.
-Fill your own garden up with bright tulips to recreate the magical look!
+Keukenhof is a true paradise, renowned as the world’s largest flower garden or park.
+There are over 7 million flower bulbs in this lush garden!
+It is located just outside of Amsterdam and winds through trees and creeks.

 5. Brooklyn Botanic Gardens, New York, USA

-Created to provide a place of respite in the rapidly developing New York City, the Brooklyn Botanic Gardens continue to be a space for the whole family to enjoy.
-Native flora is integrated with Japanese design to create a truly beautiful space.
+This 52 acre garden, situated in the middle of Brooklyn was created to provide a place of respite in the rapidly developing New York City, back in 1910.
+Native flora is integrated with Japanese design, to create a truly beautiful and unique space.
 If you’re at a loss for what to do with your own garden, try integrating native flora with some more exotic plants.

 6. Summer Palace, Beijing, China

 The Summer Palace in Beijing seamlessly integrates historic temples, gardens and lakes amidst a naturally hilly landscape.
+It is the most well known and largest preserved royal park in China.
 Designated as a UNESCO World Heritage Site, the Summer Palace allows you to absorb the ancient history of China.
-Could elements of traditional design be worked into your own garden?
+Could these elements of traditional design be worked into your own garden?
+Many people adopt asian trends in their gardens today.

 7. Koishikawa Korakuen Gardens, Tokyo, Japan